8 February 2021 - Reading time: 4 Minutes

 While payroll leaders want the operation to be as robust as possible, they also face constant challenges – caused by limited budgets, changing personnel, evolving technology, new legislation, modern ways of working, etc.

 That’s why, even with the most competent person in place, there will come a point when every organisation questions how they should manage payroll and whether an outsourced payroll provider is the safest option.

 Sometimes that decision is triggered by an internal departure.
 What if a long-standing payroll leader decides to move on?
 Who then takes on the responsibility – the finance department or the HR department?

 It’s unlikely that either leader in those departments will want to take direct control of payroll themselves, given the other priorities they have to focus on.
 But, because of the importance, they will need to be confident that it remains in safe hands.
-The usual question at this point is whether it’s better to recruit someone to operate an in-house team or outsource the function to an external provider.
+The usual question at this point is whether it’s better to recruit someone to operate an in-house team or outsource the function to an external payroll provider.

 While some businesses prefer to keep this business critical function in-house, others see that an expert external provider can be the less risky option.
 And, when they evaluate the risk factors involved there are several reasons why they reach this conclusion:

 The regulations surrounding pay are constantly being updated and the requirements placed on payroll teams continue to grow.
 Just consider what was involved in incorporating furlough schemes during the pandemic.